Degenerative Myelopathy (DM) and

 What It Is

 Myelopathy is the general name for any injury to the spinal cord, including its degeneration, a spinal disc disorder, inflammation, or a tumor.
-Degenerative myelopathy is a compression of the spinal cord, which in the cavalier King Charles spaniel is caused by a mutation of the SOD1 (superoxide dismutase 1) emzyme.
+Degenerative myelopathy is a compression of the spinal cord, which in the cavalier King Charles spaniel is caused by a mutation of the SOD1 (superoxide dismutase 1) gene.
 CDM is a chronic and progressive disorder which cannot be cured and results in lameness and eventual paralysis of the hind legs, followed by further muscle control deterioration.
 The disease affects the T3 to L3 segments of the spinal cord.
 It is considered to be the canine equivalent to amyotrophic lateral sclerosis (ALS -- Lou Gehrig’s disease) in humans.

 Prior to a 2014 study, the cavalier King Charles spaniel was not believed to have a high prevalance rate for CDM.
 According to pevalence rates which were calculated on the number of dogs presented to veterinary teaching hospitals in North America between January 1990 and December 1999, CDM is most common in German shepherd dogs (prevalence rate 2.01%) and also common in Pembroke Welsh Corgis (prevalence rate 0.58%), boxers (prevalence rate 0.59%), Chesapeake Bay retrievers (prevalence rate 0.83%), Rhodesian ridgebacks (prevalence rate 0.74%) and collie (prevalence rate 0.38%), and less common in several other breeds, including the cavalier.

-However, in that 2014 study, a mutation of the SOD1 (superoxide dismutase 1) emzyme has been identified in the cavalier breed.
+However, in that 2014 study, a mutation of the SOD1 (superoxide dismutase 1) gene has been identified in the cavalier breed.
 The exact frequency of this disease and approximate age of disease onset are unreported for the CKCS, but in that study, 37% out of 73 cavaliers tested were carriers of the mutation, and 49.3% were at-risk or affected.
 In that study, however, there is no indication as to how the 73 cavaliers were selected.
 These extremely high percentages are vastly different from objective breed-wide statistical studies, such as the UK study from 1990 to 1999, which showed the highest percentage of affected German shepherd dogs at 2.01%.

-CDM has been determined to be an inherited neurologic disorder caused by a mutation of the SOD1 (superoxide dismutase 1) emzyme.
 The SOD1 mutation appears to cause a mis-folding of proteins, resulting in an accumulation of toxic by-products in the axon (nerve fibers which transmit information to different neurons).
 These toxic by–products disrupt axoplasmic flow, eventually destroying myelin and ultimately replacing normal axons with astrogliosis (an abnormal increase in the number of astrocytes due to the destruction of nearby neurons).

 Interestingly, it appears that not all cavaliers carrying two copies of the SOD1 mutation will develop the disease.
 So, there is much more to be learned about this disorder in the CKCS.